techidaily/site-extra-tips/source/_posts/in-2024-cold-climates-hot-wins-beijing-highlights.md

 ![nathan chen best male skater](https://images.wondershare.com/filmora/article-images/nathan-chen-breaks-world-record.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nl0Z0eth1u4?si=0eecOBNfc--51AJO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Chen won the gold medal in men's figure skating with a combined score of 332.60 in the short program and free skate competitions.
 The defending champion Yuzuru Hanyu was not even in the top three and did not manage to win any medal which is naturally a major disappointment.
 On the contrary, Chen was elated and said that his performance is close to his best and that we could see even better performance going ahead.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9ECz3oZ8NrQ?si=86vkwkDJo9HQXpzt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 3\.
 Nina O'Brien Suffered a Terrifying Crash